The1CheesyNacho/ProjectSoundplease/README.md

 # Requirements
 You need [FMOD Studio 2.02](https://www.fmod.com/download#fmodstudio) to use the FMOD Project/Recreation.
 # credits!
-Credits to,
-Emil2010,theloser7455,Calebiwe2027 (chuliso guy),Jon9l for making the events.
+Emil2010,theloser7455,Calebiwe2027(chuliso guy) and Jon9l for making the events. azphina for ProjectSoundbleed.